โŒจ๏ธAP Computer Science Principles

 Why This Matters

-Think of network topologies as the blueprint for how computing devices work together.
-The exam loves to ask questions about single points of failure, redundancy, and why the Internet's design makes it so resilient.
-Don't just memorize which topology looks like what—know why each design succeeds or fails when connections break, and which scenarios call for each approach.
+Network topologies are the blueprint for how computing devices connect and communicate.
+The exam frequently asks about single points of failure, redundancy, and why the Internet's design makes it so resilient.
+Don't just memorize which topology looks like what.
+Know why each design succeeds or fails when connections break, and which scenarios call for each approach.

 Single-Path Architectures: Simple but Fragile